Starkville to Meridian - Serving Central and East Mississippi

 Field Fence

-Clay County sits in Mississippi's Black Belt, where clay-rich soils shrink in drought and swell after heavy rains - the primary reason fences in West Point require true post embedment of 30 inches or more and solid corner and gate bracing rather than shallow set-and-go installs.
-In low areas closer to the Tombigbee River and Tibbee Creek drainage, we use a gravel base and shape concrete collars to shed water away from the post so saturated ground doesn't hold moisture against wood.
-On sloped yards near the Old Waverly and Waverley Plantation corridors, we rack panels to grade instead of forcing a level run that creates gaps at the bottom.
+Clay County sits in Mississippi's Black Belt, where the clay-rich soil shrinks in a drought and swells after heavy rains.
+Here's what that means for your fence: it's the main reason a fence in West Point needs true post embedment of 30 inches or more and solid corner and gate bracing, not a shallow set-and-go install that starts leaning in a couple of years.
+In the low areas closer to the Tombigbee River and Tibbee Creek drainage, we pack a gravel base and shape the concrete collars to shed water away from the post, so the saturated ground doesn't sit against your wood.
+And on sloped yards near the Old Waverly and Waverley Plantation corridors, we rack the panels to grade instead of forcing a level run that leaves gaps at the bottom.
+You won't see any of that, but it's the difference between a fence that stays straight and one that doesn't.

 Frequently Asked Questions About Fences in West Point, MS